Top 18 Things to Do in Coron Palawan | Kayangan Lake and Islands

 3. Explore Siete Pecados

-The area is famous for the vibrant marine life, immediately immersive as you plunge into the water.
-Siete Pecados is the closest dive site to Coron town proper (Busuanga), and the boats take you all the way to right in the middle of the islets in minutes.
+The area is famous for its vibrant marine life, which is immediately immersive as you plunge into the water.
+Siete Pecados is the closest dive site to Coron Town proper (Busuanga), and the boats take you all the way to the middle of the islets in minutes.

 When you go, the morning sun should showcase the colorful reefs.
 Tints of apricot, plum, fire red, and velvet green are visible from above water.
 One can even clearly glimpse the sea bed 30 meters down.